windbg.info

 Foreword by Wanderley Caloni

-All power and flexibility of the Microsoft Debugging Tools package can be diminished by its complexity and learning curve.
-After all, using the Visual Studio debugger is very easy and comfortable once you begin to use it.
+All the power and flexibility of the Microsoft Debugging Tools package can be diminished by its complexity and learning curve.
+After all, it is very easy and comfortable to work with the Visual Studio debugger once you begin to use it.
 Those who advocate the use of a unified tool that does everything, like a cell phone, make the case even worse.
-But when the competitive advantage of one tool over another is remarkable, there is nothing worse than getting stuck in a situation which is the minimum for you.
+However, when the competitive advantage of one tool over another is obvious, there is nothing worse than getting stuck in a situation which is suboptimal for you.
 As I was thinking about this difficulty I found a presentation written by Robert Kuster that explains all the important details of debugging with WinDbg for novice and experienced programmers.
 The presentation "WinDbg.
-From A to Z!" turns out to be just as useful as WinDbg itself, because it explains everything from simple things that you should know right away (setting up symbols for example), to the advanced topics such as remote debugging.
-Additionally to substantial amount of other information the author also explains the theory of command types in WinDbg.
+From A to Z!" turns out to be just as useful as WinDbg itself because it explains everything from simple things that you should know right away such as setting up symbols and the theory of command types in WinDbg, to the advanced topics such as remote debugging.

-Although trying to be brief the subject occupies a set of 111 slides that take one or two hours of careful reading, if you do not make tests during the trip.
-Among the things I have read and reread, here is a list of important topics never to be forgotten:
+The subject covers a set of 111 slides that take one or two hours of careful reading if you do not make tests during the trip.
+Among the things I have read and reread I found a list of important topics that you should try to keep in mind:

-• What are the libraries of WinDbg's debug engine (slides 6 and 9)
+• The libraries of WinDbg's debug engine (slides 6 and 9)

 • How to configure your debugger to operate system-wide (20)